 Discover more about the Jurassic and Cretaceous Periods with Brick Dinos at Horniman Museum.
 Wonder at dinosaurs and other prehistoric giants built using LEGO bricks.
 There’s plenty of hands-on activities for under 5s, less so for older children.
 Until 29 October 2023.
 Paid, book.

 Art exhibitions and trails which will appeal to children.

 The largest immersive art experience in the UK opens just a hop away from Oxford Street.
 Wander through a maze where art appears to float in space, use your own gestures and movements to paint and be enveloped by art.
 Features 40 works by famous artists including Monet, Dalí, Klimt, Munch, Rousseau, Rembrandt, Turner, Kandinsky and Mondrian.
-From 7 October 2022.
-Paid, book ahead.
+Paid, book.

 This annual sculpture trail is one of my favourites, especially on a weekend when the City is so quiet.
-Encounter artworks by internationally-acclaimed and emerging artists including Sarah Lucas, Eva Rothschild, Ugo Rondinone, Jun T. Lai and more.
-22 June 2022-Spring 2023.
+Explore the 18 artworks on display in the City of London’s financial district until spring 2024.
 FREE, just turn up.
-Click here for the map.
+More info here.

 Henry Moore studios and gardens

 Spend a few hours in the glorious Hertfordshire countryside exploring the work of sculptor Henry Moore in his former gardens and studios.
 Grab a map and wander through 70 acres of lawned gardens, meadows, woodland and sheep fields to find 20 monumental sculptures.
 In autumns past they’ve allowed us to pick apples from the trees.
 Wednesdays to Sundays until 29 October 2023.
 Paid, more information here.